DEGENERATIVE CONDITIONS OF THE SHOULDER

 - Shoulder exercises.

 - Anti-inflammatory diet

 - Cortisone injections.

 If your shoulder pain is not resolved, your doctor may recommend shoulder surgery.
 Surgery options include:

 Certain types of arthritis can be treated with arthroscopy, during which your orthopaedic surgeon will clean out the inside of your joint.
 This procedure will provide temporary pain relief.

 - Total shoulder replacement

 A plastic cup is placed into the shoulder socket, and a metal ball is attached to the top of the arm bone.
-This surgery is useful for those who suffer with severe shoulder pain, and those who have tried other treatments such as medication, physical therapy and rest without success.
+This surgery is useful for those who suffer from severe shoulder pain and those who have tried other treatments such as medication, physical therapy and rest without success.